joshhus/blockchain-sw-25/howto/console-upgrade-k8.md

 ## Step one: Create the `ibpinfra` namespace for the webhook
 {: #upgrade-k8s-ibpinfra}

+Because the platform has updated the internal apiversion from `v1alpha1` in previous versions to `v1alpha2` in 2.5, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API version.
+This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.
+The webhook is deployed to its own namespace, referred to as  `ibpinfra` throughout these instructions.

-After you log in  to your cluster, you need to create a new namespace for the Kubernetes conversion webhook and custom resource definitions that are required by the product.
-You can create the `ibpinfra` namespace by using the kubectl CLI.
+After you log in to your cluster, you can create the new `ibpinfra` namespace for the Kubernetes conversion webhook using the kubectl CLI.

-Run the following command to create the namespace.
 The new namespace needs to be created by a cluster administrator.

+Run the following command to create the namespace:
 ```
 kubectl create namespace ibpinfra
 ```